esg

 • Executive compensation

-ESG criteria pros and cons
+Criteria: pros and cons

-Even if you invest in a well-performing ESG fund or two, omitting certain companies or categories from your portfolio can impact your result.
+Even if you invest in a well-performing fund or two, omitting certain companies or categories from your portfolio can impact your result.

 For example, the tobacco industry is known to produce large financial returns.
-However, those following ESG criteria could never invest in the tobacco industry making them lose out on crucial investments.
+However, those following criteria could never invest in the tobacco industry making them lose out on crucial investments.

 Many companies also have a different definition of social responsibility, and with an effective marketing campaign, anything is believable.